Air quality and noise

 Noise prevention plan to reduce noise hazards

-The City of Helsinki noise prevention action plan was approved and launched in the autumn of 2008.
-The actions presented in the plan are used to mitigate hazards from traffic noise by reducing traffic noise, preventing the noise from spreading and protecting sites sensitive to noise.
+The actions presented in the City of Helsinki noise prevention action plan are used to mitigate hazards from traffic noise by reducing traffic noise, preventing the noise from spreading and protecting sites sensitive to noise.